Path Integration and Object-Location Binding Emerge in an Action-Conditioned Predictive Sequence Network: Signatures of path integration and token label-position binding

 The path integration hypothesis predicts both the current and predicted token positions to be represented in the network layers.
 We observe perfect absolute position decoding for both timesteps in the first layer, and a small decrease in accuracy with layer depth, more so for the current position than the predicted position (Figure~\ref{fig2}B; right).
 High linear separability of both the current and subsequent absolute positions signals path integration, as the network only receives relative token positions (saccades).

-Having confirmed that the components (token label and position) are present in the model representations, we move on to search for evidence of them being bound together.
-We test whether the model encodes bound representations of label and absolute position, i.e., whether congruent label-position tuples are more decodable ($26\times 6$ = $156$-way classification) than would be expected from a joint-decoding baseline, which is the product of the decoding accuracies for the token label and the position separately.
+Having confirmed that the components (token label and position) are present in the network representations, we move on to search for evidence of them being bound together.
+We test whether the network encodes bound representations of label and absolute position, i.e., whether congruent label-position tuples are more decodable ($26\times 6$ = $156$-way classification) than would be expected from a joint-decoding baseline, which is the product of the decoding accuracies for the token label and the position separately.
 Note that if the components are perfectly decodable, i.e, baseline accuracy = $1$, we cannot meaningfully determine whether these components are bound, as the expected tuple decoding will also be $1$.
-As shown in Figure~\ref{fig2}C (top panels), decoding accuracy for congruent tuples exceeds their baselines: for the tuple at the upcoming position (timestep $t+1$), decoding accuracy exceeds the baseline at the first two layers.
-For the tuple at the current position (timestep $t$), decoding accuracy is above baseline in layer $2$.
+As shown in Figure~\ref{fig2}C (top panels), decoding accuracy for congruent tuples exceeds their baselines: for the tuple at the upcoming position (timestep $t+1$), decoding accuracy exceeds the baseline at the first two layers (both $p<0.001$).
+For the tuple at the current position (timestep $t$), decoding accuracy is above baseline in layer $2$ ($p<0.001$).

 To rule out the possibility that \textit{any} combination of label and position is jointly decodable above baseline, we run a mismatch control.
-Specifically, we consider cross-timestep tuples by combining the position (or label) at the current timestep with the label (or position) from the subsequent timestep, decoding these incongruent combinations, and comparing it with their corresponding product baselines.
-Unlike the congruent tuples, these incongruent tuples show little to no elevation, or a reduction compared to their baselines (Figure~\ref{fig2}C).
+Specifically, we consider cross-timestep tuples by combining the position (or label) at the current timestep with the label (or position) from the subsequent timestep, decoding these incongruent combinations, and comparing them with their corresponding product baselines.
+Unlike the congruent tuples, these incongruent tuples show little to no elevation, or a reduction compared to their baselines (Figure~\ref{fig2}C; all layers differ significantly from baseline, $p<0.001$).
 Thus, the joint-decoding boost is selective for the expected (congruent) label-position pairing, consistent with a specific position-label bound representation rather than a generic mixture of decodable components.
-This provides evidence towards the hypothesized mechanism of binding of label and position in the model.
+This provides evidence towards the hypothesized mechanism of binding of label and position in the network.

+We reproduce these results in a parameter-matched LSTM where joint decoding of the label-position tuple is better than baseline for congruent tuples (position $t+1$: $p<0.001$ for all layers; position $t$: $p<0.001$ for L2) and baseline decoding improves over incongruent tuples (position $t+1$: $p<0.001$ for L2; position $t$: $p<0.001$ for L0, L1).
+This indicates that it is plausible that other architectures may solve the task using similar algorithmic components.